-On May 6, 2018 the group will present a workshop around the music of Claude Vivier and perform readings of works by young composers.
-At 7:30 they will perform music by Philippe Leroux, Giorgio Magnanensi, Claude Vivier, Luca Marenzio and the premiere of a string quartet by Örjan Sandred at the Desautels Faculty of Music, University of Manitoba.
+On May 6, 2018 the group presented a workshop around the music of Claude Vivier and perform readings of works by young composers.
+At 7:30 they performed music by Philippe Leroux, Giorgio Magnanensi, Claude Vivier, Luca Marenzio and the premiere of a string quartet by Örjan Sandred at the Desautels Faculty of Music, University of Manitoba.

-On May 8, 2018 at 11:00 AM and 2:00 PM the ensemble will present a reading session for young composers at Open Space in Victoria, BC including works by BC-based composers Maria Eduarda Martins, Timo Pekhonen and Sean Kiley.
+On May 8, 2018 at 11:00 AM and 2:00 PM the ensemble presented a reading session for young composers at Open Space in Victoria, BC including works by BC-based composers Maria Eduarda Martins, Timo Pekhonen and Sean Kiley.
 At 8:15 PM, an open rehearsal will be presented with composer Örjan Sandred in attendance at Congregation Emanu-El.

 On May 9, 2018 at 7:30 PM a concert will be presented at Congregation Emanu-El featuring works of Dániel Péter Biró and Gideon Klein will be presented by the Klangforum Heidelberg and Ensemble Aisthesis.
 This last year, Dániel Péter Biró has been composing a large-scale musical composition based on Baruch Spinoza’s philosophical work, Ethica.
 They will also perform a work by Gideon Klein written in during his internment in the Theresienstadt Concentration Camp.